baldurk/renderdoc/docs/getting_started/quick_start.rst

     The Pipeline State Viewer

-More details can be found on the :doc:`pipeline_state` page.
+More details can be found on the :doc:`../window/pipeline_state` page.

 The Pipeline State window is perhaps the most detailed but also the simplest to understand.
 This window simply lists every stateful aspect of the graphics pipeline and what value or object is present at the current event.